bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 Yeah, that's a great question.
 So already, addresses are meant to kind of be this human readable component for Bitcoin, right?
-Because if we think about what a Bitcoin address is, we've got the script pubkey, and the script pubkey is actually what goes into the blockchain, but that's cumbersome.
+Because if we think about what a Bitcoin address is, we've got the `scriptPubKey`, and the `scriptPubKey` is actually what goes into the blockchain, but that's cumbersome.
-So we encode script pubkeys into addresses, and the addresses have this recognizable format to them.
+So we encode `scriptPubKey`s into addresses, and the addresses have this recognizable format to them.
 So like, segwit addresses always start with the `bc1q` or `bc1p`, right?
 So we have SegWit version 0 addresses, which is our `bc1q`, and then we have Taproot SegWit version 1, which is `bc1p`.
 So just looking at the address as a human, you can be like, ah, that's a Taproot address, so that's a SegWit address.
-They're also a little bit more compact than the full script pubkey.
+They're also a little bit more compact than the full `scriptPubKey`.
 The `bech32` and `bech32m` encodings are meant to remove ambiguous characters, so that a human can quickly look at an address and verify, okay, this looks correct.
 Addresses are already kind of this convention of, these are meant for humans to be using.
-And then the wallet software is what takes care of decoding the address into the appropriate script pubkeys that the wallet understands.
+And then the wallet software is what takes care of decoding the address into the appropriate `scriptPubKey`s that the wallet understands.
 So with silent payments, we wanted to go the same direction and say we want something that you could show to a human being and they'd be like, oh, that's a silent payment address.
 And it would be very clear that it's not a regular Bitcoin address because we didn't want any confusion of like, what's a Bitcoin address?
 What's a silent payment address?